Shapeshifter Monarch App

 Record-breaking New Zealand tours, scene-setting appearances at festivals like Glastonbury, The Big Chill, Big Day Out and Parklife, sold-out performances across Europe, worlds-colliding collaborations with Symphony Orchestras, multiple music awards, four EPs and five LPs, three with platinum sales, and an army of fans who return to relive the experience time and time again: the towering achievements of NZ Shapeshifter, the future-shocked soul outfit who hail from Christchurch New Zealand, were built by a living, breathing band of musicians, with all the form-changing sonic possibilities live instrumentation offers.

 We were approached by Shapeshifter to create a music video for their latest single "Monarch".
 Shapeshifter have always positioned themselves on the cutting edge of technology when it comes to putting their work into the digital medium.
 They needed a music video, but wanted something that would work beyond the normal broadcasting media (like television) and something that would engage with a more social and online orientated audience.

 Our process began with siphoning visual inspiration from the song and looking into alternative ways of telling the story that we were unravelling.
-Our creative path led us to develop an augmented reality experience via an iOS app, something that would be visually intriguing for an already "mobile-device-dependant-tech-savvy" viewer (it's a challenge these days to create something that genuinely surprises and delights).
+Our creative path led us to develop an augmented reality experience via an iOS app (with the expertise of the team at Roam Creative), something that would be visually intriguing for an already "mobile-device-dependant-tech-savvy" viewer (it's a challenge these days to create something that genuinely surprises and delights).